zalora/deployix/defnixos/services/strongswan/README.md

 * `ca`: The root CA certificate that is used to authenticate incoming connections
 * `service-name`: The name of the service in the global service namespace (default `strongswan`)
+* `cert-archive`: A pkcs12 archive containing a key/cert pair signed by the CA.
+  If this argument is missing, a new key/CSR will be generated at the first run.
+  Otherwise, the archive must be protected with the passphrase "fakepass" due to a limitation in `strongswan`'s pkcs12 handling.

 Initialization
 ---------------

-The service is initialized by `defnix.pkgs.generate-certs` and thus requires a CSR to be signed before the initial service startup.
+If the `cert-archive` arugment is omitted, the service requires a CSR to be signed before the initial service startup.
 See `<defnix/pkgs/generate-certs/README.md>` for more details.